Tassathorn/KING_Visualization/README.md

 ## 📌 About This Script

-This software was developed by **Tassathorn Poonsin** to assist in tasks at **National Biobank of Thailand (NBT)**.
+This scipt was developed by **Tassathorn Poonsin** to assist in tasks at **National Biobank of Thailand (NBT)**.
 While it was created for work purposes, this script is released as an open-source tool under the **MIT License**, allowing others to use and modify it freely.

 ## 🚀 Features